-Traced Elements has partnered with Stay Wild Natural Health to create Cook Book Club Pemberton, a monthly community potluck that revolves around a single featured cookbook.
+In 2018, Traced Elements partnered with Stay Wild Natural Health to create Cook Book Club Pemberton, a monthly community potluck that revolves around a single featured cookbook.
+We reviewed four amazing cookbooks!

 The point of Cookbook Club is to enjoy yourself.
 Make it easy, make it fun; we’re here to judge the cookbooks, not each other. – Tara Austen Weaver, Serious Eats